Jeiwan/uniswapv3-book/content/docs/milestone_4/multi-pool-swaps.md

 First swap is paid by user because it's user who provides input tokens.

-Then, we start iterating over pools in a path:
+Then, we start iterating over pools in the path:

 ```solidity
 ...